poole/lanyon/submitting.md

 ```

 If you see this, you've successfully served your web page locally!
-You can access it at server address specified, in this case `http://127.0.0.1:4000/`.
+You can access it at server address specified, in this case `http://127.0.0.1:4000/` (and the blog
+posts should once again be viewable at the `blog/` endpoint).

 ### Manual Export